-- --first=section_id. - --last=section_id
+- --first=section id. - --last=section_id

-L6216E: Cannot use base/limit symbols for non-contiguous section <secname> The exception handling index tables generated by the compiler are given the section name .ARM.exidx.
+L6216E: Cannot use base/limit symbols for non-contiguous section <secname> The exception handling index tables that are generated by the compiler are placed in SHT_ARM_EXIDX sections.
 For more information, see Exception Handling ABI for the ARM Architecture.